1. General Information

 Optional: Standard swinging-bucket centrifuge containing a rotor for multiwell plates.

-The MethylDetect kit is designed and optimized for detection of DNA methylation status of the specific gene promoter region in a human DNA bisulfite converted genomic DNA.
-DNA, representing methylation positive, assay calibration, and methylation negative controls, are supplied with the kit to ensure optimal performance of the assay.
+The EpiMelt Assay is designed and optimized for detection of DNA methylation status of the specific gene promoter region in human bisulfite converted genomic DNA.
+DNA, representing methylation positive, assay calibration, and methylation negative controls, are supplied with the assay to ensure straight forward data analysis and control optimal performance of the kit.

 1.3.
 Preparation time

-The cycling program for the MethylDetect kit includes 10 min pre-incubation and 50 cycles of amplification followed by high resolution melting and will last for approximately 90-120 min when performed using the LightCycler®480 System.
+The cycling program for the EpiMelt Kit includes 10 min pre-incubation and 50 cycles of amplification followed by high-resolution melting and (approximately 90 -120 min when performed using the LightCycler®480 System).

 2.1.
 Before you begin

-As a general rule, when using PCR for methylation studies, all DNA samples have to be bisulfite converted, to ensure preservation of the methylated cytosines in the template 1.
+When using PCR for methylation studies, all DNA samples have to be bisulfite converted, to ensure preservation of the methylated cytosines in the template.

-Use 50-100 ng of bisulfite modified DNA per reaction.
+Use 30 – 50 ng of bisulfite modified DNA per reaction.
 This is a theoretical concentration based on the DNA input for bisulfite conversion and the elution volume.
-Commercially kits are available for bisulfite conversion of the sample DNA.
-In the current version of the MethylDetect kit, we recommend the use of bisulfite conversion kits from Zymo Research to process DNA samples prior to methylation analyses.
+Kits for bisulfite conversion of the sample DNA can be purchased form other vendors.

 !
-Follow the instructions from the bisulfite conversion kit for storage of the DNA after treatment 2.
+Follow the instructions from the bisulfite conversion kit for storage of the DNA after treatment.

 Assay calibration controls

-A methylation positive, an assay calibration, and a methylation negative control are supplied with the MethylDetect kit, and ready for use.
-The assay calibration control is included to ensure the assay sensitivity to detect methylation of 1%.
+A methylation positive, an assay calibration, and a methylation negative control are supplied with the EpiMelt Kit, and ready for use.
+The assay calibration control is included to ensure the assay sensitivity to detect methylation of1% in each experiment.

 !
-The methylation positive, the assay calibration, and the methylation negative controls are not to be bisulfite converted.
+The methylation positive, the assay calibration, and the methylation negative controls are ready to use and should not to be bisulfite converted.

 The controls are each applied in duplicates or triplicates to all multiwell plates.